elbowz/wyw/README.md

 ## Notes

+All WYW users password is `qwerty`.
 Add needed dependencies to the root `pom.xml` or the children ones.
 Create needed services/networks to the `docker-compose.yml`.

 ## Development Guidelines